-In line with claims made by \cite{xu2024rs}, the overall toolset available to the agent is small, and new functionality needs to be manually incorporated into the agent, with few-shot examples helping to guide its awareness of how to utilise the tool.
-Additionally, the agent would periodically fail to construct valid executable Python code, or get confused about how to respond to the user's request.
-This can occur due to the limited support that few-shot examples provide, since they may not adequately cover an expanding range of supported tasks.
-Providing a task-aware retrieval strategy that can access predefined task solutions, can significantly improve the utilisation of toolsets \citep{xu2024rs}.
+The overall toolset available to the agent is intentionally compact, with new functionality requiring manual incorporation alongside few-shot examples to guide tool usage awareness.
+Although the agent periodically fails to construct valid executable code or misunderstands aspects of a user's request, internal validation and retry mechanisms prevent erroneous responses from reaching the user.
+Logic failures can occur when few-shot examples do not adequately document the range of supported tasks.
+Exploring prompt engineering optimisation or task-aware retrieval strategies that can access pre-defined task solutions and forest ecology knowledge could significantly improve toolset utilisation and conversational richness \citep{xu2024rs}.